Specifies that an element is related to the container in which it is declared, and not some instance of that container.

 Usually a local variable releases its memory when execution in the scope completes.

-@Shared, the next time your code calls the procedure, the variable is not re-initialized, and keeps the same value.
+@Shared, the next time your code calls the procedure, the variable is not initialized again, and keeps the same value.

 - Declaration context